Home > Mobile Pentesting > Android > Android Basics

 • x86 : compiled for our vm as example

-• AndroidManifest.xml: We will dive into it later as it very important
+• AndroidManifest.xml: It defines the essential parts of the app and We will dive into it later as it very important

-• classes.dex : The most important file for us as it contains the JAVA source code.
+• classes.dex : The most important file for us as it contains the JAVA or Kotlin classes in DEX format which can be executed by Android Runtime (ART) on Android 5 and higher devices of Dalvik VM on earlier versions.

 Let’s recap this